nishantjr/masters-thesis/thesis.md

 #### CVC4

+-   Sets (non-recursive) of Ints, Reals, etc
+-   Algebraic data types (axioms list `comm, assoc` not allowed)
+-   Linear real , subset of non-linear that can be converted to linear.

 Order Sorted Nelson Oppen as a rewrite theory
 =============================================

 <!--

 3. Nelson Oppen as a rewrite theory
+    - Order sorted is nicer that many-sorted and unsorted, because we omit arrangements where there are equalities that are obviously unsatisfaible at the sort level.
     -   Conditions
         -   Stably Infinite
             -   Required by General Nelson Oppen